A Framework for the Construction of Generative Models for Mesoscale Structure in Multilayer Networks: Background and related work

-To illustrate the above ideas, consider a hypothetical social network in which we observe different types of connections (`friendship' and `following') on different platforms (`Facebook', `Twitter', and `LinkedIn') between the same set of people at different points in time.
-In our example, we have three aspects: type of connection, social-media platform, and time.
-The first aspect is unordered and consists of two elements: `friendship' (which we map to the integer $1$) and `following' (which we map to the integer $2$).
-The second aspect is also unordered and consists of three elements: `Facebook' (which we map to the integer $1$), `Twitter' (which we map to the integer $2$), and `LinkedIn' (which we map to the integer $3$).
-The third aspect is ordered and consists of as many elements as there are time points or time intervals.
-If we assume that the time resolution is daily and spans the year 2010, an example of a state is the triple (`following', `Facebook', `01-Jan-2010') or equivalently $(2,1,1)$.
+To illustrate the above ideas, consider a hypothetical social network with connections on multiple social-media platforms (`Facebook', `Twitter', and `LinkedIn') between the same set of people at different points in time.
+In this example network, there are two aspects: social-media platform and time.
+(One can consider `type of connection' (e.g., `friendship' and `following') as a third aspect, but we restrict our example to two aspects for simplicity.)
+The first aspect is ordered, and the number of its elements is equal to the number of time points or time intervals.
+(For simplicity, we often refer simply to ``time points'' in our discussions.)
+The second aspect is unordered and consists of three elements: `Facebook' (which we label with the integer ``$1$''), `Twitter' (which we label with ``$2$''), and `LinkedIn' (which we label with ``$3$'').
+If we assume that the time resolution is daily and spans the year $2010$, an example of a state is the tuple (`01-Jan-2010', `Twitter'), which is $(1,2)$ in our shorthand notation.
+We show a multilayer representation of this example social network in \cref{fig:notation}.

-We refer to the set of all state nodes that represent a given entity as a \todefine{physical node} and the set of all state nodes in a given state as a \todefine{layer}.
-Note that there is a bijective mapping between nodes and physical nodes and a bijective mapping between states and layers.
-One can have connections between nodes in the same state (i.e., intralayer edges) and nodes in different states (i.e., interlayer edges).
-An example of an intralayer edge is (1, (`following', `Twitter', `01-Jan-2010')) $\to$ (2, (`following', `Twitter', `01-Jan-2010')), indicating that entity 1 was following entity 2 on Twitter on 1 January 2010.
-An example of an interlayer edge is (1, (`following', `Twitter', `01-Jan-2010')) $\to$ (1, (`following', `Twitter', `02-Jan-2010')), indicating that information can flow from entity $1$ on 1 January 2010 to entity $1$ on 2 January 2010.